Legacy System Assessment: The Fortune 500 Framework for Cutting $67M in Hidden Costs

 - After: 31 purpose-built sites, 94% improvement in conversion rates

-- Revenue Impact: $43M additional sales in first year
+- Revenue impact: $43M additional sales in year one

 Phase 1: Discovery (Weeks 1-4)